daliusd/python-tutorial-lt/glossary.rst

    GIL
       See :term:`global interpreter lock`.

-   globalus interpretatoriaus užrakinimas / global interpreter lock
+   globalus interpretatoriaus užraktas / global interpreter lock
       The lock used by Python threads to assure that only one thread executes in the :term:`CPython` :term:`virtual machine` at a time.
       This simplifies the CPython implementation by assuring that no two